Copyright (c) PyWhy contributors. All rights reserved.

 def _policy_tree_output(self, Xtest, feature_index, *, treatment_costs=0, max_depth=3, min_samples_leaf=2, min_value_increase=1e-4, alpha=0.05): """ Get a tuple of policy outputs.
 The first item in the tuple is the recommended policy tree expressed as a dictionary.
 The second item is the per-unit-average value of applying the learned policy; if the feature is continuous this means the gain from increasing the treatment by 10% of the typical amount for units where the treatment should be increased and decreasing the treatment by 10% of the typical amount when not.
 The third item is the value of always treating.
 This is a list, with one entry per non-control-treatment for discrete features, or just a single entry for continuous features, again increasing by 10% of a typical amount.
 Parameters ---------- X : array_like Features feature_index Index of the feature to be considered as treament treatment_costs: array_like, default 0 Cost of treatment, as a scalar value or per-sample.
 For continuous features this is the marginal cost per unit of treatment; for discrete features, this is the difference in cost between each of the non-default values and the default value (i.e., if non-scalar the array should have shape (n,d_t-1)) max_depth : int, default 3 maximum depth of the tree min_samples_leaf : int, default 2 minimum number of samples on each leaf min_value_increase : float, default 1e-4 The minimum increase in the policy value that a split needs to create to construct it alpha : float in [0, 1], default 0.05 Confidence level of the confidence intervals displayed in the leaf nodes.
 A (1-alpha)*100% confidence interval is displayed.
 Returns ------- output : _PolicyOutput """ (intrp, feature_names, treatment_names, (policy_val, always_trt)) = self._tree(True, Xtest, feature_index, treatment_costs=treatment_costs, max_depth=max_depth, min_samples_leaf=min_samples_leaf, min_impurity_decrease=min_value_increase, alpha=alpha) def policy_data(tree, node_id, node_dict): return {'treatment': treatment_names[np.argmax(tree.value[node_id])]} return _PolicyOutput(_tree_interpreter_to_dict(intrp, feature_names, policy_data), policy_val, {treatment_names[i + 1]: val for (i, val) in enumerate(always_trt.tolist())}, treatment_names[0]) # TODO: it seems like it would be better to just return the tree itself rather than plot it; # however, the tree can't store the feature and treatment names we compute here...

-[docs] def plot_heterogeneity_tree(self, Xtest, feature_index, *, max_depth=3, min_samples_leaf=2, min_impurity_decrease=1e-4, include_model_uncertainty=False, alpha=0.05): """ Plot an effect hetergoeneity tree using matplotlib.
+[docs] def plot_heterogeneity_tree(self, Xtest, feature_index, *, max_depth=3, min_samples_leaf=2, min_impurity_decrease=1e-4, include_model_uncertainty=False, alpha=0.05): """ Plot an effect heterogeneity tree using matplotlib.
 Parameters ---------- X : array_like Features feature_index Index of the feature to be considered as treament max_depth : int, default 3 maximum depth of the tree min_samples_leaf : int, default 2 minimum number of samples on each leaf min_impurity_decrease : float, default 1e-4 The minimum decrease in the impurity/uniformity of the causal effect that a split needs to achieve to construct it include_model_uncertainty : bool, default False Whether to include confidence interval information when building a simplified model of the cate model. alpha : float in [0, 1], default 0.05 Confidence level of the confidence intervals displayed in the leaf nodes.
 A (1-alpha)*100% confidence interval is displayed. """ intrp, feature_names, treatment_names, _ = self._tree(False, Xtest, feature_index, max_depth=max_depth, min_samples_leaf=min_samples_leaf, min_impurity_decrease=min_impurity_decrease, include_model_uncertainty=include_model_uncertainty, alpha=alpha) return intrp.plot(feature_names=feature_names, treatment_names=treatment_names)

 def _heterogeneity_tree_output(self, Xtest, feature_index, *, max_depth=3, min_samples_leaf=2, min_impurity_decrease=1e-4, include_model_uncertainty=False, alpha=0.05): """ Get an effect heterogeneity tree expressed as a dictionary.
 Parameters ---------- X : array_like Features feature_index Index of the feature to be considered as treament max_depth : int, default 3 maximum depth of the tree min_samples_leaf : int, default 2 minimum number of samples on each leaf min_impurity_decrease : float, default 1e-4 The minimum decrease in the impurity/uniformity of the causal effect that a split needs to achieve to construct it include_model_uncertainty : bool, default False Whether to include confidence interval information when building a simplified model of the cate model. alpha : float in [0, 1], default 0.05 Confidence level of the confidence intervals displayed in the leaf nodes.
 A (1-alpha)*100% confidence interval is displayed. """ intrp, feature_names, _, _ = self._tree(False, Xtest, feature_index, max_depth=max_depth, min_samples_leaf=min_samples_leaf, min_impurity_decrease=min_impurity_decrease, include_model_uncertainty=include_model_uncertainty, alpha=alpha) def hetero_data(tree, node_id, node_dict): if include_model_uncertainty: return {'effect': _sanitize(tree.value[node_id]), 'ci': _sanitize(node_dict[node_id]['ci'])} else: return {'effect': _sanitize(tree.value[node_id])} return _tree_interpreter_to_dict(intrp, feature_names, hetero_data)